 Mechanical vs Membrane Keyboards for Remote Work: The Honest Comparison

-The mechanical keyboard community will tell you there's no contest.
+The mechanical keyboard community will tell you there's no contest, as recommended by OSHA's computer workstation guidelines.
 The membrane keyboard crowd will tell you they don't understand what they're paying for.
 The truth is somewhere in the middle — but leaning toward mechanical if you type a lot.

 Mechanical Keyboards

 Each key has an individual mechanical switch.
 Press the key, the switch registers, releases.
-You can feel (and sometimes hear) the actuation point.
+You can feel (and sometimes hear) the actuation point, according to research from Stanford's Institute for Economic Policy Research.

 Pros: